kathangabani-nyu/MLOps-Project-Group-20/README.md

 NYU Students across different schools often struggle to keep up with lecture recordings, which are long and lack intelligent navigation.
 LMS platforms like Canvas or Moodle do not support real-time summarization or question answering.

 **ML-based system:**
-We propose **Transcept**, a machine learning system integrated into LMS platforms that:
+We propose **Transcept**, a machine learning system integrated into LMS platforms that uses 3 ML models as follows:
 - Transcribes lecture recordings using Whisper ASR.
 - Generates concise summaries using a **LoRA fine-tuned Mistral-7B Instruct** model.
 - Enables students to ask questions based on the lecture using a **LoRA fine-tuned Phi-3.5 Mini** model.